ykkkw/ai-hw-sp-2026-nn/README.md

 | Transformer | 3 encoder layers, d_model=128, 4 heads, FFN dim=256, Dropout(0.1) |
 | Head | Linear(128 → 10) |

-**Why this structure**: The Transformer treats each horizontal strip of the image as a token, allowing self-attention to capture long-range relationships across the full image — something neither MLP nor CNN can do directly.
-A small d_model=128 with 4 heads keeps the model compact for MNIST's modest scale.
-The CLS token approach (borrowed from BERT) aggregates global context from all patches into a single vector for classification.
+**Why this structure**: The Transformer treats each horizontal strip of the image as a token, allowing self-attention to capture relationships across the full image where neither MLP nor CNN can do directly.

 ---